PedroAlhambra/Innova-n.org-NEOCORE-NEODIALECTICA-NEODIALECTIC/analisis/publicos/2026-07-13-religion-identidad-dogma-conciencia-neodialectica_ES_EN.md

 And within this small Petri dish, some already appear:

-religion returns to meaning without capturing the State
+- religion returns to meaning without capturing the State;

-identity returns to being a transition rather than a prison
+- identity returns to being a transition rather than a prison;

-individuality recovers space
+- individuality recovers space;

-childhood ceases to be territory to be conquered
+- childhood ceases to be territory to be conquered;

-force protects the common framework
+- force protects the common framework;

-institutions recover function
+- institutions recover function;

-technology serves life
+- technology serves life;

-politics stops administering masks
+- politics stops administering masks;

-memory prevents power from rewriting its contradictions
+- memory prevents power from rewriting its contradictions;

-synthesis replaces permanent fragmentation
+- synthesis replaces permanent fragmentation;

-cultures find common space without losing their singularity
+- cultures find common space without losing their singularity.

 That is direction.